blockchyp/blockchyp-java/README.md

 This is pretty conventional Spring dependency injection.
 The example below shows the Java code behind the above example.
 If you're autowiring wherever possible, you can probably leave out the last bean definition from the XML sample above.
+Also note that APICredentials and BlockChypClient can also be initialized via constructors if you prefer constructor based dependency injection.

 ```
 package com.blockchyp.examples;